pyston/pyston/README.md

 - A very-low-overhead JIT using DynASM
 - Quickening
 - Aggressive attribute caching
-- General CPython optimizations
+- General CPython optimizations (pyston-full only)
-- Build process improvements
+- Build process improvements (pyston-full only)

 ## Docker images

-We have some experimental docker images on DockerHub with Pyston pre-installed, you can quickly try out Pyston by doing
+We have some experimental docker images on DockerHub with Pyston-full pre-installed, you can quickly try out Pyston by doing

 ```
 docker run -it pyston/pyston